CHAIR, GOVERNMENT CONTRACTS PRACTICE GROUP

 Dave Nadler focuses his practice on bid protests; government audits and investigations; the False Claims Act; contract claims, terminations and disputes; government cost, accounting, and pricing issues; suspension and debarment cases; the Foreign Corrupt Practices Act; and government compliance matters, including mandatory disclosure issues.

-Dave represents clients in all facets of federal, state, and local government contracting, including contract formation and performance issues; contract claims, terminations, and disputes; the GSA Schedule; and government cost, accounting, and pricing issues, including cost allowability, the Cost Accounting Standards (“CAS”), and the Truth in Negotiations Act (“TINA”).
+Dave represents clients in all facets of federal, state, and local government contracting, including contract formation and performance issues; contract claims, terminations, and disputes; the GSA Schedule; and government cost, accounting, and pricing issues.

 His practice also focuses on government compliance matters, including mandatory disclosure requirements, improper business practices, and conflicts of interest.
 Dave frequently represents companies in bid protests before the Government Accountability Office (“GAO”) and the U.S. Court of Federal Claims, and his work in this area has resulted in or protected billions of dollars in contract awards for clients.
 He also regularly represents companies in contract claims and dispute litigation before the agency boards of contract appeals and the courts.